JohnMichaelD/tomato-timer/README.md

 ### App Breakdown

-This application is a coundown timer that assists those using the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+This application is a countdown timer that assists those using the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 The app gives you the choice to set the timer to either 25 minutes, or a series of breaks, 10 minutes for a long break, or 5 minutes for a short break.